-How to Grill Peppers Two Easy Ways
+How to Grill Peppers in Two Easy Ways

 roasted-red-peppers

+When you grill regularly, making the same few dishes week after week can get boring.
 One of the most effective way of livening up a meat-fest is to throw some bell peppers on the grill.

 I. Bell Peppers 101